VilleOlof/sculk/README.md

 and deserialize it into Rust data structures.

 But it can also serialize back into NBT format but there may be issues and or bloated NBT data.

+## TODO

+- [ ] Add test inside every block entity .rs file to test all their data
+- [ ] Fix broken components
+- [ ] Add all components
+- [ ] Add tests for all components